- Overview

 This morning, we head for Nagarhole National Park, with a stop at in the Ramanagara Hills for a chance to stretch our legs and start birding.
 This is a rugged and fascinating geologic area and on striking cliffs we look for Long-billed/Indian Vulture, Jungle Myna, Coppersmith Barbet, Yellow-billed Babbler, Indian Black Robin, Sirkeer Malkoha, White-browed Bulbul, and more.

-We continue on as this is mostly a travel day, with stops to break it up with scenery and birding.
-We pass a large reservoir where a stop may reveal Red-wattled Lapwing, Asian Openbill, Painted Stork, Great Cormorant, Eurasian Spoonbill, and Red-naped Ibis.
-Our plan is arrive to our lodge adjacent to Nagarhole National Park in the late afternoon, with time to enjoy a boat safari on the river.
+We continue on as this is mostly a travel day with stops to break it up with scenery and birding.
+We pass a large reservoir where a stop may reveal Red-wattled Lapwing, Asian Openbill, Painted Stork, Great Cormorant, Eurasian Spoonbill, Spot-billed Pelican and Red-naped Ibis.
+Our plan is to arrive at our lodge adjacent to Nagarhole National Park in the late afternoon, with time to enjoy a jeep or boat safari on the river.
 Settle into your spacious cottages as we head to the dock, we then check fruiting trees and other vegetation along the river.
-Bright blooms let us have close up views of colorful sunbirds, White-cheeked Barbet, Indian Golden Oriole, Indian Paradise Flycatcher, Oriental Magpie Robin, Blue-throated Flycatcher, and other species.
+Bright blooms let us have close up views of colorful sunbirds, White-cheeked Barbet, Indian Golden Oriole, Indian Paradise Flycatcher, Oriental Magpie Robin, Blue-throated Flycatcher and other species.

 Dinner is served buffet style.
-Each night there is soup, some delicious breads, a typical fare includes dishes with panner, several vegetable dishes, salad with peanuts, angel hair pasta with sauces, sambal, dahl, a yoghurt sauce, and crispy-fried baby corn.
-The food here is mostly vegetarian, with meats available such as lamb or chicken.
-Birds are never far—if we hear a Mottled or other owl, we can readily take a peek!
+Each night there is soup, some delicious Indian breads, a typical fare includes dishes with panner, several vegetable dishes, salad with peanuts, angel hair pasta with sauces, sambal, dahl, and yoghurt.
+The food here is mostly vegetarian, with meats available such as goat or chicken.
+Birds are never far - if we hear a Mottled Wood Owl or any other owls, we can readily take a peek!

 We enjoy our stay in a beautiful wildlife lodge nestled on the tranquil Kabini River.
 The property was once a hunting camp for the colonial wealthy; today it is recognized as a conservation property.
 The dining area with bar overlooks the river and the cuisine includes both Indian and South Indian dishes.